+The preliminary hearing is the first phase of criminal litigation.
 The Law Office of Mark D. Copoulos has successfully resolved hundreds if not thousands of preliminary hearings in the Greater Philadelphia area.
 The preliminary hearing is the first phase of trial litigation.
 At the preliminary hearing the criminal defense lawyer will get critical information about the strength of the government case.
 If the case is not strong, your Philadelphia criminal lawyer may be able to have some or all of the charges dismissed for lack of evidence (“DLOE”).
 The standard at a preliminary hearing is whether the government can prove the charges against the defendant “more likely than not” or at a prima facie level.
 Watch the video below to get more information about the legal standard at a preliminary hearing.

 The preliminary hearing is the first major court date in your criminal case.
 Our firm has successfully disposed of an array of criminal cases at the preliminary hearing level including but not limited to Attempted Murder, Aggravated Assault, Simple Assault, Theft by Deception – Unlawful Taking, Driving Under the Influence – Third Offenses and other charges.
 Therefore, it is critical you take the preliminary hearing seriously as there may be an opportunity to have the charges dismissed at this early stage of litigation.